malrase/malrase.github.io/source/_posts/2014-06-26-the-anniversary-question.markdown

 Three anniversaries does give you an excuse for three times as many anniversary dinners, so that's nice.
 Plus I got to marry a guy I love three times (and I'd do it at least three times more – after that, I'd probably wonder why we needed all these extra commitment ceremonies).

+The legal stuff, though?
+That's been a headache.
+Hopefully, for us, the worst of it is over.
+But there are many other countries and states where it's not.
+And that's why we try to keep informing people of our struggles, so people realise why same-sex marriage matters.